 Gordon Richards, PhD

 Dr. Richards will address this year’s theme by reflecting on why and how dissemination of research through publication is critical to the development of knowledge in a particular field.

 Stay tuned for details on how you can attend in person or view the live broadcast of the event online.

-Please note that the spring ScholarSip event will be back in the Academic Bistro!
+Please note that the spring ScholarSip event will be held in the Sky View Lounge in MacAlister Hall!

 Now in its seventh year, ScholarSip is an annual event series hosted by the Drexel University Libraries that seeks to nurture Drexel’s intellectual life and cross-campus community through informal gatherings where faculty and professional staff exchange ideas sparked by greater awareness of interdisciplinary research.
 Each event includes social time to build acquaintances and a short “food for thought” presentation from a member of the Drexel community.